How Long Should My Wheelchair Or Scooter Ramp Be?

 What else should I consider when purchasing a wheelchair or scooter ramp?

 Finding the right length and rise for a wheelchair ramp is only part of solution, other factors need to be considered as well.
 Consider where the wheelchair or scooter ramp will be placed.
 If the wheelchair or scooter ramp is placed in a high traffic area, or will be used frequently, consider getting an aluminum wheelchair ramp.
 A aluminum wheelchair ramp is a weather-resistant, heavy duty wheelchair ramp that will help you get the most for your money.
 If the ramp is placed in situations that require it to extend or shorten to various lengths, use a telescoping wheel chair ramp.
 The telescoping ramps are still sturdy, although the weight capacity is slightly less than other wheelchair or scooter ramps.
 In some cases, a full ramp may be too much for little places around the house.
 Doorways, raised landings, and sliding glass doors would all benefit from wheelchair threshold ramps.
-Despite their small size, wheelchair threshold ramps have a weight capacity of 600 lbs.
+Despite theirsmall size, wheelchair threshold ramps have a weight capacity of 600 lbs.
 For situations in which mobility is important, consider using a suitcase wheelchair ramp.
 These modular wheelchair ramps fold neatly into a suitcase size package with a handle for convient carrying.
-These suitcase sized packages are easy to lift, making it easier on the caretaker's back.
+These suitcase sized packages are easy to lift, making it easier on the caretaker’s back.
+Another portable wheelchair ramp option is the Trifold Ramp.
+This ramp folds for easy portablity.